What Factors Influence Online Reputation?

 Reputation work is essential whether you are currently in good standing or have suffered a blow.
 Irrespective of the activity that may have led to poor public opinion, it is essential that corporate reputation is protected to keep up with the pace of modern life.

 Before Google, it was relatively easy to improve your reputation.
-Companies relied on individuals within their sphere of influence to promote the value of their company via word of mouth, industry groups, and other (mostly) face-to-face interactions.
+Companies rely on individuals within their sphere of influence to promote the value of their company via word of mouth, industry groups, and other (mostly) face-to-face interactions.

 Now, Google is the number one factor that can really make or break your company’s reputation.
-Social media is certainly a factor in online reputation and serves to spread news among individuals quickly, but social media tends to have a shorter shelf life than search results do
+Social media is certainly a factor in online reputation and serves to spread news among individuals quickly, but social media tends to have a shorter shelf life than search results do.

-What people see when they search for your company’s name or even just the product or services you sell, will determine whether or not they choose to do business with you.
+What people see when they search for your company’s name or even just the product or services you sell will determine whether or not they choose to do business with you.

 In other words – Google now stands between character (truth) and reputation (subjective perception).